argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 Now you can open tensorboard in your browser `http://localhost:PORT`.
 ![tensorboard_overview](figs/profile.png)

-More information on example and usage of new PyTorch profile can be found on it's [githab page](https://github.com/pytorch/kineto/tree/master/tb_plugin).
+More information on the example and usage of the new PyTorch profile can be found on its [githab page](https://github.com/pytorch/kineto/tree/master/tb_plugin).